A Framework for Real-Time Volcano-Seismic Event Recognition Based on Multi-Station Seismograms and Semantic Segmentation Models: Proposed Framework

-To exploit the strengths of the attention mechanism, Swin-UNet \cite{2021Cao} is a modification of the UNet architecture that includes SwinTransformer modules instead of convolutional layers.
-This allows a more complex and global representation of the inputs.
-The advantages of using the Swin-Transformer architecture is that it applies shifted-window attention to diminish computational and data requirements, compared to other Visual Transformers.
+To leverage the strengths of attention mechanisms, Swin-UNet \cite{2021Cao} replaces convolutional layers with Swin Transformer modules.
+This enables a more complex and global representation of the inputs.
+The Swin-Transformer architecture employs shifted-window attention to reduce computational and data requirements compared to other Visual Transformers.
+In our setup, we used a reduced embedding dimension of 48 (from the original 96), with a window size of 8, a depth of [2, 2, 2, 2] for the encoder and [1, 2, 2, 2] for the decoder.
+The model uses a reduced number of attention heads ([3, 6, 8, 12]) to balance complexity and performance, resulting in 6,832,164 trainable parameters.

-The computational cost of each model, in terms of Number of trainable parameters and Floating Point Operations per Second (FLOPS) is described in Table \ref{tab:models}.
+PhaseNet \cite{phasenet} is a U-Net-based 1D convolutional network designed for phase picking and detection tasks in tectonic seismicity.
+We adapted it for volcanic event recognition to assess the limitations of 1D segmentation models in this context.
+Our implementation of PhaseNet employs a deep convolutional architecture with a kernel size of 7, a stride of 2, a depth of 5, and a root filter size of 32 (analogous to the initial number of features in U-Net).
+The normalization scheme used is standardization ("std").
+This configuration resulted in 4,279,078 trainable parameters.

+Across all implementations, the number of trainable parameters is largely unaffected by input size, since convolutional kernels and layer connections are independent of spatial dimensions.
+Consequently, U-Net, UNet++, PhaseNet, and DeepLabV3+ preserve a fixed parameter count under different input resolutions, while Swin-UNet shows only very minor variations due to resolution-dependent components in its transformer design.
+The reported parameter counts can be reproduced using the exploratory material included in our repository.

-\subsection{Training Setup}
+\subsection{Training setup}

-As indicated in Section \ref{section:database}, 1.500 examples from each class were used to train the models, with 200 examples for validation and another 200 for testing.
-To generate the target output, and given that we have the start and end times for each event, we created a 1D array representing the presence of each class in time.
-The background class is assigned a value of 1 when there is no event and 0 when an event occurs.
-Conversely, the 1D array representing the class of an event has a value of 1 only during the duration of the event; if there is no event, this array remains at zero throughout the entire window.
-This process generates six 1D arrays similar to Figure \ref{fig:method_0_diagram} (d).
-To generate a 2D target, the 1D arrays are repeated along the $S=8$ channels (8 stations), and then \emph{folded} into six $N\times N$ masks, as explained in Section \ref{section:methods_1}.

-Training and evaluation were performed through a PyTorch implementation of the models, metrics and optimizers on a Nvidia RTX3060 GPU with 6GB capacity.
-Specifically, we used the U-Net implementation from \cite{buda2019association}\footnote{\url{https://github.com/mateuszbuda/brain-segmentation-pytorch/}}, the author's implementation of Swin-UNet \footnote{\url{https://github.com/HuCaoFighting/Swin-Unet}}, and the implementations of UNet++ and DeepLabV3+ models from \cite{Iakubovskii_2019}\footnote{\url{https://github.com/qubvel-org/segmentatio_models.pytorch}}.
-All models were trained for 300 epochs, using the Adam optimizer and a Cosine Annealing Learning Rate Scheduler that adjusted the learning rate between \(1 \times 10^{-5}\) and \(1 \times 10^{-6}\) every 25 epochs.
-A Dice Loss function was used as the loss metric.

-Dice loss is a commonly used function in image segmentation tasks, particularly effective for handling imbalanced datasets.
-It is defined as: